ps0ares/CustomShaders/README.md

 meaning, in this example, that the variable has a minimum value of 0.0, a maximum value of 10.0, can be changed in steps of 1.0 and it should not be controlled by a slider.
 Any missing parameter will be replaced by a default value.

 The initial value for any variable should always be provided in the code.

+## 7. License

+This is free and unencumbered software released into the public domain.

+Anyone is free to copy, modify, publish, use, compile, sell, or

+distribute this software, either in source code form or as a compiled

+binary, for any purpose, commercial or non-commercial, and by any

+means.

+In jurisdictions that recognize copyright laws, the author or authors

+of this software dedicate any and all copyright interest in the

+software to the public domain.
+We make this dedication for the benefit

+of the public at large and to the detriment of our heirs and

+successors.
+We intend this dedication to be an overt act of

+relinquishment in perpetuity of all present and future rights to this

+software under copyright law.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,

+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF

+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR

+OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE,

+ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR

+OTHER DEALINGS IN THE SOFTWARE.

+For more information, please refer to <http://unlicense.org/>